-Our DLT predictions for 2023
+Our DLT Predictions for 2023

-The world of DLT is rapidly evolving, and it’s more important than ever to stay ahead of the curve.
-In this spirit, here are our predictions for what will happen in 2023.
+The world of DLT is rapidly evolving, and it's more important than ever to stay ahead of the curve.

 TradFi best practices and standards are adopted by/forced onto CeFi

-With the 2022 debacle of Centralised Finance companies e.g. FTX, Traditional Finance (TradeFi) governance and risk management practices will be pushed down to surviving players and benefit Traditional Finance players moving towards offering crypto services.
+With the 2022 debacle of Centralized Finance companies e.g. FTX, Traditional Finance (TradeFi) governance and risk management practices will be pushed down to surviving players and benefit Traditional Finance players moving towards offering crypto services.

 First live wholesale CBDC enabled FMI transaction